openvinotoolkit/training_extensions/README.md

 nosetests
 ```

-Note: if you have install the OpenVino toolkit after creating
+Note: if you have installed the OpenVino toolkit after creating
 a virtual environment then you have to [recreate one](#create_venv)
 to install required packages for the Model Optimizer into one.

 Do not forget to update several environment variables are required to compile and run OpenVINO™ toolkit applications, for details see: